tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 C:\Users\Duro\Documents\Arduino\tools\ArduinoFirmwareWiFiLink>..\UnoWiFi\tool\bin\esptool-windows -p COM4: -b 9600 write_flash -ff 80m -fm qio -fs 32m 0x000000 ArduinoFirmwareWiFiLink-UNO_WIFI_DEV_ED-1.0.0.bin 0x300000 ArduinoFirmwareWiFiLink-WEB_PANEL-1.0.0.bin
 ```

 It takes to 20 minutes to write the bin files at 9600 baud.
-Limitation is the connection between microcontroller and ESP8266 over IO expander.
+(The connection over Atmega with EspRecovery sketch can't negotiate a higher baud rate with esp8266 bootloader.)

 After successful flashing of the firmware you can connect to AP created by the ESP8266 and setup the connection to your WiFi network.
 The process is very **similar** to [first configuration with factory firmware](https://www.arduino.cc/en/Guide/ArduinoUnoWiFi#toc12).